Eduard-L/Eduard-L/README.md

 ___________
 * I am a Full Stack Web Developer with a great passion for coding.
-* I love to learn new technologies and researching how things actually work.
+* I am always learning new technologies and researching how things actually work.
 * I am a great problem solver ,team player who loves helping others to debug their app .
 * I am very determined to succeed, try new challenges, and get out of my comfort zone.
-* In my free time you can find me at the gym or learning some new technology.

 ## Tools and technologies: